 "Von Willebrand's Disease (vWD) blood disorder" is a double misnomer, it's neither a disease nor a disorder, it's a defect.
-Which shows how very little of the most important basics our western physicians understand.

 I link this Periodical so often because it is the most fundamental to understand any kind of health problem.
 And understanding a health problem necessarily comes before the cure.
 This is the very reason why so many modern health problems have no cure.
 You can't fly a plane when you think of driving.